-PDM Diagnostics
+DM Diagnostics

-On the main Menu screen, touch [PDM Diagnostic] to access the PDM Diagnostics screen.
-The screen displays short circuits, open circuit, over current, in/out of range, and faults within the system outputs, switch inputs, analog inputs, and CAN communication.
+In the main Menu screen, touch [PDM Diagnostics] to access the PDM Diagnostics screen.
+The screen displays short circuits, open circuit, over current, in/out of range and faults within he system outputs, switch inputs, analog inputs and CAN communication.

-Touch the [PDM2] touch command to view the next screen.
-Touch the [Back] Touch Command to return to the main menu.
+ouch the [PDM2] or [PDM3] touch command to view alternate screens.
+Touch the [Back] ouch Command to return to the main menu.